thradams/cake/removing_phase_2.md

 C
 ```

-After this change, `A` will expand to `B C` instead of `BC`.
-However, I don't believe intentional examples like this can be found easily.
-But for safety, to address this problem, we suggest issuing an error if the line continuation splits two tokens that, when combined, would result
-in an identifier.
-In such cases, the programmer would need to refactor the code and choose one of the following options:
+After this change, A will expand to B C instead of BC.
+While intentional examples like this may not be common, it's important to ensure code safety.
+To address this potential problem, we recommend implementing an error mechanism that detects when the line continuation splits two tokens that, when combined, would result in an identifier.
+In such cases, the programmer would be required to refactor the code and choose one of the following options:

 ```c
 #define A BC